Most of you are aware of what is currently happening at eagle R&D, however those who are not may appreciate a brief update:

 3. Power Plant Development:

 Most of you know that we have been struggling for the past 6 months to get out engine dynamometer to work properly.
-You can easily tell from the video we sent you that we were greatly relieved and pleases to finally solve this difficult problem.
+You can easily tell from the video we sent you that we were greatly relieved and pleased to finally solve this difficult problem.
 It only took 2 weeks for us to make the modifications necessary to the intake, exhaust, and ignition system and collect all the data we needed to freeze the design & install it in the ship.
 The next step will be to complete the tooling for all of the components we will be supplying for the engine installation kit.
 We will be calling each builder after the "Sun-n-fun" air show to discuss the engine situation.
 Please feel free to call us sooner if you care to do so.